Bira/octopus-carnival/_drafts/wir-mm3-4e-banderhob.md

 on thick for them, but I think that works rather well.
 They're also a shadow creature _without_ a death theme.
 They're neither goth nor undead, which is kind of a rarity.

+They pair well with evil fey that have a "nightmare" theme, and that Shadowfell tower sounds like a good final dungeon for a Paragon Tier campaign.